Clinic Opening Hours, Parking & Public Transport

 Can I get a health fund rebate?

 All of our practitioners are registered with AHPRA and have health fund provider numbers.
-Depending on your type and level of cover you are able to claim for acupuncture, massage and Chinese herbal consultations through our HICAPS facility.
-However, we do not have a HICAPS facility in order to process your claim straight away.
+Depending on your type and level of cover you are able to claim for acupuncture through our HICAPS facility.
+Massage & Chinese Herbal consultation may be covered with your health funds but claims are not available with the HICAPS facility.

 How long will my appointment take?